 - Apply a fungicide as per the manufacturer’s instructions and maintain appropriate humidity levels to discourage fungal growth (your plant will breathe easier).

-If you suspect your Hoya Krimson Princess is suffering from rot — it happens to the best of us!
-We’ve got you covered with a few easy steps to help nurse your disturbed roots back to health.
+If you suspect your Hoya Krimson Princess is suffering from rot, don’t despair — it happens to the best of us!

 - Remove the plant from the pot: Gently take your Hoya Krimson Princess out of its container, taking care not to damage any healthy roots in the process.